kr-colab/disperseNN2/docs/source/vignette.rst

 .. code-block:: console

 		(.venv) $ cat temp_wd/vignette/output_dir/empirical_12345.txt
-		temp_wd/vignette/iraptus_0 4.2268459929
+		temp_wd/vignette/iraptus_0 4.1420808309
-		temp_wd/vignette/iraptus_1 4.1407194192
+		temp_wd/vignette/iraptus_1 4.7910640622
-		temp_wd/vignette/iraptus_2 4.097539774
+		temp_wd/vignette/iraptus_2 4.389315269
-		temp_wd/vignette/iraptus_3 4.2981321573
+		temp_wd/vignette/iraptus_3 4.7345274221
-		temp_wd/vignette/iraptus_4 4.2558288957
+		temp_wd/vignette/iraptus_4 4.7970227995
-		temp_wd/vignette/iraptus_5 4.5424448525
+		temp_wd/vignette/iraptus_5 4.001395583
-		temp_wd/vignette/iraptus_6 4.253179034
+		temp_wd/vignette/iraptus_6 4.5269442433
-		temp_wd/vignette/iraptus_7 3.9609131107
+		temp_wd/vignette/iraptus_7 3.2909419522
-		temp_wd/vignette/iraptus_8 4.1268756167
+		temp_wd/vignette/iraptus_8 3.3997020363
-		temp_wd/vignette/iraptus_9 4.1737962439
+		temp_wd/vignette/iraptus_9 4.3588295194

 **Interpretation**.
-The output, :math:`\sigma`, is an estimate for the standard deviation of the Gaussian dispersal kernel from our training simulations; in addition, the same parameter is used for the mating distance (and competition distance).
-Therefore, to get the distance to a random parent, i.e., effective :math:`\sigma`,  we apply a posthoc correction of :math:`\sqrt{\frac{3}{2}} \times \sigma`.
+The output, :math:`\sigma`, is an estimate for the standard deviation of the Gaussian dispersal kernel from our training simulations; in addition, the same parameter was used for the mating distance (and competition distance).
+Therefore, to get the distance to a random parent, i.e., effective :math:`\sigma`,  we would apply a posthoc correction of :math:`\sqrt{\frac{3}{2}} \times \sigma` (see original disperseNN paper for details).
 In this example, we trained with only 100 generations spatial, hence the dispersal rate estimate reflects demography in the recent past.